-How to Make Compost at Home: A Practical Guide to Building Your Own Compost Bin
+How to Build Your Own Compost Bin and Make Compost at Home: A Practical Guide

 If you are growing your own plot of vegetables or fruits, you may find the need for constant manuring to get a better harvest each time.
 If you don't use fertilizer in each harvesting season, the harvest may eventually deplete and you wouldn't get a return for your effort.
 But adding fertilizer constantly may be draining your budget.
-Some fertilizers are so expensive that using them on a home garden is totally commercially nonviable.
+Some fertilizers are so expensive that using them on a home garden isn't financially viable.
 So what is the alternative?
 Compost fertilizer!

-- Compost attracts red worms that enrich the soil through their waste.
+- It attracts red worms, which enrich the soil through their waste.

 Step 1: Creating the Compost Bin